Eyes Open (Snow Patrol album)

-Eyes Open is the fourth studio album by Northern Irish-Scottish alternative rock band Snow Patrol.
-Produced by Jacknife Lee, it was released in the UK on 1 May 2006, and 9 May 2006 in the US.
-It was the band's first album without bassist Mark McClelland and the first to feature bassist Paul Wilson and keyboardist Tom Simpson.
+Eyes Open is the fourth studio album by Northern Irish–Scottish alternative rock band Snow Patrol, released on 28 April 2006 in Ireland, 1 May in the United Kingdom, and 9 May in the United States.
+It is their first album without bassist Mark McClelland and their first to feature bassist Paul Wilson and keyboardist Tom Simpson.
 Recording for the album took place between October and December 2005 at Grouse Lodge Studios in Ireland, The Garage in Kent, and The Garden and Angel Recording Studios, both in London.

 Six singles were released from the album, including top 10 hits "You're All I Have" and "Chasing Cars", the latter of which came to worldwide attention when it was featured during the season 2 finale of the American medical drama Grey's Anatomy.

 Eyes Open was the best-selling album of 2006 in the UK, selling 1.5 million copies.
 It was also the 15th best-selling album of the 2000s, and is one of the best-selling albums in UK chart history.

 Recording and composition

-Snow Patrol's primary aim for a fourth album was to create a better one than the previous, Final Straw.
+Snow Patrol's primary aim for a fourth album was to create a better one than the previous, Final Straw (2003).
 They felt the need to become better players of their respective instruments as they thought they had "barely [gotten] away" with the success of the last album.
 Subsequently, keyboardist Tom Simpson and drummer Jonny Quinn took classical piano and drum lessons respectively, during the recording of the album.

 The band visited Dingle, on Ireland's west coast and started writing new material.
 They stayed in a small house, described by Simpson as a "little round house overlooking the sea".
 They then did some recording in a studio.
 The main recording sessions, though, happened in an old "condemned" studio in Westmeath, located in the central part of the country.
 Simpson found the place to be "laid-back" and "almost like a holiday home".
 The location was in a secluded area, quite distant from any civilization, with animals running around.
 This helped the band concentrate well without much distraction.
 The band stayed there for six weeks.
 Simpson felt the reason why producer Jacknife Lee was taking the band to different places was because he did not want them to get too comfortable with the surroundings.
 The songs were generally not written as a whole, but the band wrote them as they "came".
 The writing process thus varied for each song; instead of spending excess time on one and overworking themselves, the band chose to work on another, often revisiting the song later.
 The band was also constantly changing song arrangements.
 Due to this, they found they had gotten a much clearer idea of which songs they would ultimately polish to possibly make the album.
 Simpson noted that the band had much more time to write and record this time, a luxury they had not enjoyed previously.